KhoaLuongCode/CWRU-Web-Dev-Class/README.md

 # Web Development Basics

-Welcome to the Web Deve Basics.
+Welcome to the Web Dev Basics.
 These projects are designed to provide an introduction to fundamental web development technologies, including React, jQuery, JavaScript, and Material-UI (MUI).
 The repository includes two main projects: a Bootstrap Form and a To-Do List application.

 These projects are from CSDS 221: Web Development at Case Western.
+A full-stack applications can be found under Match-Mate repo.

 ## Technologies